-Alvin was born in Prince Rupert, British Columbia, Canada in 1959.
-Beginning his career as an artist in 1971, Alvin has been counseled by distinguished colleagues such as Dempsey Bob, Frieda Diesing, Bill Reid, Robert Davidson and Don Yeomans.
+Alvin was born in Prince Rupert, British Columbia, Canada, in 1959.
+Beginning his career as an artist in 1971, Alvin has been counselled by distinguished colleagues such as Dempsey Bob, Frieda Diesing, Bill Reid, Robert Davidson and Don Yeomans.
 Alvin has established himself as a prominent artist whose style reflects intricacy, experience and quality.

-Currently, he is putting most of his time toward carving jewelry pieces that are sought-after by many Northwest Coast Native art collectors.
+Currently, he is putting most of his time toward carving jewelry pieces sought after by many Northwest Coast Native art collectors.
 After a long hiatus, Alvin has recently begun carving cedar.
 He completed his first cedar panel this summer.

-During Alvin’s career as a Haida Artist, he has contributed many of his works back to his community, to raise awareness, and funding to ensure that the art of his culture continues.
-In 2010, Alvin received the esteemed “British Columbia Achievement Award” for First Nations' Art Alvin is one of the many Haida artists who, through maintaining the traditional Haida carving style, is aiming to preserve his heritage for future generations.
+During Alvin’s career as a Haida Artist, he has contributed many of his works back to his community to raise awareness and funding to ensure that his culture’s art continues.
+In 2010, Alvin received the esteemed “British Columbia Achievement Award” for First Nations' Art.
+He is one of the many Haida artists who, through maintaining the traditional Haida carving style, is aiming to preserve his heritage for future generations.